boldingd/EclipsePhaseContent/Characters.md

 **BerkeleyMew** is a sentinel who operates in the Extropian belt with her partner \@Nautílos.
 In an environment where the boundary between the legal and the criminal can be thin indeed, she works as a bounty-hunter, bodyguard, and enforcer.
-She's cultivated a diverse array of skills, focusing on combat, but also including intimidation, interrogation, deceipt, pursuit, and some basic piloting.
+She's cultivated a diverse array of skills, focusing on combat, but also including intimidation, interrogation, deceit, pursuit, and some basic piloting.
 She also provides access to a web of connection in both the Extropian and criminal networks.

 Her overall feedback is strong, with particular positive feedback from an operation on the slopes of Olympus that became *interesting* and *fluid*.